tus/tus.io/demo.md

 ## {{ page.title }}

-This demo is a proof of concept for resumable file uploads.
+This demo is a proof of concept for resumable file uploads built using the <a href="https://github.com/tus/tus-js-client">tus-js-client</a>.

 ### Instructions